length

 Meals: B, D

-Today we will journey by train further along the Nakasendo Way to the post town of Shimosuwa.
-Historically, this was an important resting and healing spot for wounded samurai during the Edo period.
+Today you will journey by train further along the Nakasendo Way to the town of Shimosuwa.
+Historically, Shimosuwa was an important resting and healing spot for wounded samurai during the Edo period.
 It’s also a fitting location to finish your journey.
-Much of the traditional architecture remains and on arrival in Shimosuwa, your guide will take you on a walk around the town which encompasses a number of temples and shrines, including the Suwa Taisha Shrine, considered to be one of the oldest shrines in Japan, the mossy Jiunji Temple with its zen stone garden and the impressive Manji Stone Buddha.
+Much of the traditional architecture remains and your guide will take you on a walk around the town which encompasses a number of temples and shrines, including the Suwa Taisha Shrine, considered to be one of the oldest shrines in Japan, the mossy Jiunji Temple with its zen stone garden and the impressive Manji Stone Buddha.
 The town is now most known for one of Japan’s most unique events, the Onbashira Festival, which takes place every seven years and involves participants riding giant logs or pillars down the side of the hill to the river.

 Following your guided walk you may like to hire a bike and ride the path around Lake Suwa (16km) or cycle for a couple of kilometres past the Jiunji Temple to see the site of the pillar riding for the Onbashira Festival.
 You may opt to further explore the town area which is home to a number of sake breweries that offer tastings and there’s also a great little district of galleries, studios and workshops run by artists and craftspeople.
 If you’re ready to relax and indulge a little, you can choose to visit one of the 150 onsen bathing facilities in the area or treat yourself at the full-service spa at your accommodation.